 Organized STEM instruction in coding, math, and robotics for 2nd-4th graders and reached 250+ students.

-Building AI-powered adaptive learning tools; key infrastructure developed with React (tentative Spring 2026 launch).
+Building AI-powered adaptive learning tools; key infrastructure developed with React.

 Led a 15-member web team and coordinated policy changes through executive council work.